The-Marcy-Lab-School/7-1-2-react-router/README.md

 In React Router, the strategy for achieving this is using **path parameters**.

 A **path parameter** is a dynamic portion of a route path, indicated by a colon `:`.
-In the example below, we use the path parameter `:productName`

 ```jsx
 <Route path="/products/:productName" element={<Product />} />
 ```

-`:productName` can be replaced by anything and as a result, the `Product` page component will render.
+In the example above, we use the path parameter `:productName`.
+The `:productName` value can be replaced by anything and as a result, the `Product` page component will render.

-For example, what is the value of the `productName` path parameter for the following URLs?
+For example, what is the value of the `:productName` path parameter for the following URLs?
 * `/products/5`
 * `/products/hello`
 * `/products/banana`